 While they are pretty similar, fajita seasoning has less chili powder and more cumin.
 For this reason, I’d say that taco seasoning has more heat, while fajita seasoning has a little more flavor.
 They can be used interchangeably if you have one on hand and not the other.

 Why Should I Make My Own Fajita Seasoning?

 - It’s Cheaper: I’m not kidding!
 You probably already have most of the ingredients you need in your spice cabinet right now!
-All you gotta do is mix them together.
+All you gotta do is mix them together in a small bowl for an awesome spice blend.
 Learn more ways to eat on a budget here.

 What Is Fajita Seasoning Made Of?